-The parties may each have an Advisor of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
-The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.
-For students, this Advisor can be someone in addition to their
+The parties may each have an Advisor20 of their choice present with them for all meetings, interviews, and hearings within the resolution process, if they so choose.
+The parties may select whoever they wish to serve as their Advisor as long as the Advisor is eligible and available.21 For students, this Advisor can be someone in addition to their parent/guardian who may also be present with them for all meetings, interviews, and hearings within the resolution process.

-&lt;sup>19 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.
+19 Such a Complainant is still entitled to supportive measures, but the formal grievance process is not applicable.

-&lt;sup>20 This could include an attorney, advocate, or support person.
+20 This could include an attorney, advocate, or support person.
 The law permits one Advisor for each party (witnesses are not entitled to Advisors within the process, though they can be advised externally), but some Recipients do permit more than one.
 If the Recipient allows more than one Advisor for one party, they should do so for all parties.

-&lt;sup>21 "Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
+21 "Available" means the party cannot insist on an Advisor who simply doesn't have inclination, time, or availability.
 Also, the Advisor cannot have institutionally conflicting roles, such as being a Title IX administrator who has an active role in the matter, or a supervisor who must monitor and implement sanctions.